create3000/x_ite/docs/_posts/getting-started.md

 ### url

 An MFString value of URLs to load on page load.
 If no *url* attribute is specified or the attribute is empty, an empty scene will be displayed.
-If both *src* and *url* attributes are specified, the last attribute specified takes precedence.
+If both *src* and *url* attributes are given, the last attribute given takes precedence.

 ### Example